just-containers/s6-overlay/README.md

 * Tools like `fix-attrs` and `logutil-service` are unlikely to work (they rely on being able to change UIDs).
 * The syslogd emulation will not work.
+* In unprivileged container environment you must use `S6_SKIP_OWNER_FIX` variable, otherwise the init will be failed.

 Generally speaking, if you're running a simple container with a main application and one or two support services, you may benefit from the `USER` directive if that is